m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## Complete Mediation: The User Code
 Protected resources are implemented by the operating system, and the data structures that are utilized to access those resources - page tables, for example - live in the kernel portion of the address space.

-While a process is executing user code, it can’t access that portion of your address space.
+While a process is executing user code, it can't access that portion of your address space.
 The process will need to switch to the system mode through a system call, and this transfer of control will be mediated by the operating system itself.

 In addition, user code cannot access physical resources directly because interacting with those resources often requires access to privileged instructions that can only be executed in system mode.

 ## Complete Mediation: OS
 At user level, a process has access to virtual resources and the operating system exposes APIs for how those virtualized resources can be used.

-For example, a process doesn’t access a disk block directly.
+For example, a process doesn't access a disk block directly.
 Instead, the operating system performs the disk I/O, and abstracts the disk controller operations into the *file* interface, which a process can use to read from and write to files.

 Since virtual resources are just abstractions of physical resources, there must be a translation process whereby the virtual reference resolves into a physical reference.